cndkhuong/cndkhuong.github.io/README.md

 > |					| - Try to make source code easy to understand

-**Dong A Bank - Vietnam** (February 2010 to end of 2013) Senior Application Consultant – Key Member
+**Dong A Bank - Vietnam** (February 2010 to end of 2013)

+Senior Application Consultant – Key Member

-> **E-banking (Web/SIM Card)** : is an electronic banking project including several services such as Internet, SMS, Mobile, Smartphone, and phone….its functions are transfer accounts, payment bills via banking system and other systems.
+> **E-banking** : is an electronic banking project including several services such as Internet, SMS, Mobile, Smartphone, and SIM card ….Its functions are transfer accounts, payment bills via banking system and other systems.

 > | 						| 								|
 > | :----------------------| :--- |